IEA-Paris/PPIAS/content/articles/rn2_omoyakaigo.md

 Table 1 describes the number of newspaper articles and Twitter tweets collected for this study.
 For the analysis, this study used R statistical analysis software.

-For text mining, the quantitative analysis of textual data package (quanteda) was used for creating a corpus and this study employed topic modelling for automatic coding of content (@benoit_quanteda_ 2018; @catalinac_quantitative_2019).
+For text mining, the quantitative analysis of textual data package (quanteda) was used for creating a corpus and this study employed topic modelling for automatic coding of content (@benoit_quanteda:_2018; @catalinac_quantitative_2019).

 ## 4. SUMMARY OF RESULTS